wakabibrian/100DaysOfCodeChallenge_Python/Day30/Day30.md

 3. Coding Exercise: IndexError Handling
 4. Coding Exercise: KeyError Handling
 5. Code Exercise: Exception Handling in the NATO Phonetic Alphabet Project
-6. Write, read and update JSON data in the Password Manager
+6. Day 30 Project: Write, read and update JSON data in the Password Manager
+7. Day 30 Project: Handling Exceptions in the Password Manager
+8. Day 30 Project: Search for a Website in the Password Manager